LegumeFederation/cvitjs/README.md

 The Docker build process will retrieve the most recent version of CViTjs during the build process.

-To add reference genome backbone files and popover customizations, place the files in `ui/cvit_assets`.
+To add reference genome backbone files, popover customizations, or any other change to CViT place the files in `ui/cvit_assets`.
+This will overwrite the equivalent CViT file during the build process.

 To build through docker:
 ```